Unsere Truppe

 Unster Ziel ist die Darstellung des Soldatenlebens während der Zeit der sogenannten "Plains Indian Wars" wie sie in den USA genannt wird.
 Wir stehen dabai auch im Austausch mit Darstellern und Gruppen der Ureinwohner in Kontakt.

-Hier ein paar Eindrücke der ersten Zusammenkünfte
+Hier ein paar Eindrücke der Zusammenkünfte

 Rekrutierung